 - 1. Development proposals for The Old Bottletop Factory site will be supported where they: - i) enable remediation and re use of the site; - ii) are appropriate to the location within a residential area; and, - iii) take account of the capacity of access roads and need for parking provision on the site. - 2.
-Development proposals must demonstrate, through a Heritage Impact Assessment, that they have examined the potential risk of harm to heritage assets and that the proposal will cause no harm to heritage assets or mitigate potential harm (and in doing so, meet the requirements of Policy DDH2: Development and Heritage Assets).
+Proposals should demonstrate that any heritage assets are conserved in a manner appropriate to their significance in accordance with national policy and the development plan.